cbochs/grapple.nvim/README.md

 Plug "cbochs/grapple.nvim"
 ```

-## Configuration
+## Default Settings

-The following is the default configuration.
-All configuration options may be overridden during plugin setup by passing them as arguments to the `grapple#setup` function.
+The following are the default settings for Grapple. **Setup is not required**, but settings may be overridden by passing them as table arguments to the `grapple#setup` function.

 ```lua
 require("grapple").setup({